jmw11x/MobileApp/readme.md

 # Full flutter code in master branch* -> Fully ocnfigured project.
 Can run in a nexus6P api 24 android emulator.
   ->Download this file and open it in your enviorment( vs code is what I used) and run main.dart

-  THe yaml file is in the directory
+  THe yaml and pubspec files is in the master branch.
+All code was sent to the android flutter app from my machine to github.